 From the Navy’s perspective, Major-General William T. Sherman’s plans for South Carolina were somewhat mundane.
-As Sherman plotted a line of march toward the center of the state, bypassing Charleston.
-For Rear-Admiral John Dahlgren, this meant the prize which he’d been assigned when assuming command of the South Atlantic Blockading Squadron in 1863, was not on the list of objectives.
+As Sherman plotted a line of march toward the center of the state, he planned to bypass Charleston.
+For Rear-Admiral John Dahlgren, this meant the prize which he’d been assigned, when assuming command of the South Atlantic Blockading Squadron in 1863, was not on the list of objectives.
 However, Sherman did ask Dahlgren and the Army troops on Morris Island to help the advance by mounting demonstrations against Charleston to distract the Confederates.

 On January 15, 1865, Dahlgren arrived off Charleston on his flagship USS Harvest Moon just before 8 a.m.
 After breakfast, he summoned his senior commanders for a conference.
 Dahlgren explained the situation to his subordinates then opened for a frank discussion: